 The Theory Group takes care of the substantive issues in the questionnaire.
 The members critically evaluate the existing questionnaire and prepare proposals for improvements, new topics, and issues to be included and items and questions to be dropped.
 Further, they initiate publications and make proposals for meetings/seminars/congresses and sessions at existing congresses.

 The Methodology Group takes care of the quality of the project; from data collection, cleaning, and handling to data analyses.
 The tasks are to: reach consensus on the themes and items in the questionnaire, identify problems of comparability, plan the survey, make recommendations on socio-demographic background variables, take care of the quality of the data, organize data confrontation seminars, provide methodological advice, etc.

 Vice-Chair: Alice Ramos

 The EVS Foundation is the highest legal authority.
-The Foundation aims at planning and promoting joint activities and offers assistance in fund raising for the EVS project.
-The EVS Foundation is directed by a Board whose tasks are to control contractual agreements, to Initiate and mediate with funding agencies and to appoint members in the Executive Committee (nominated by Council of Program Directors).
-Members of the EVS Board are
+The Foundation aims at planning and promoting joint activities and offers assistance in fundraising for the EVS project.
+The EVS Foundation is directed by a Board whose tasks are to control contractual agreements, to initiate and mediate with funding agencies and to appoint members in the Executive Committee (nominated by Council of Program Directors).

 Chair: Paul de Graaf